Physics-50/Module-1/docs/week1-postlab.md

 ## Things to Turn In

 In the middle of a module, weekly checkpoints should be submitted on Gradescope.
-This week's checkpoint checks your data analysis and error propagation skills.
+This week's checkpoint assesses your data analysis and error propagation skills.

 Deadlines for weekly checkpoints are given in the syllabus, but here's a reminder: